Chapter 6 of 11

 Peer evaluation as the primary signal

-The simplest and most honest way to make the invisible visible is to ask the people who see it every day.
+The simplest and most practical way to make the invisible visible is to ask the people who see it every day.

 Not their managers — who see output but rarely see the interactions that produce it.
 Not an algorithm analyzing Slack messages — which measures activity but not value.
 The people themselves.